elyannmarih/Landing-Page-Practice/README.md

 <h1>Landing Page Project</h1>
-This project is a simple landing page developed following a CodingStella project.
+This project is a simple landing page.
 The landing page features a modern and responsive design with sections for navigation, hero content, services, testimonials, and contact information.

 ## Technologies Used